FACULTY OF ENGINEERING & TECHNOLOGY / SCIENCE & HUMANITIES

 3. ‘Space Research’ - A new Aerospace lab in the name of Salizhan Sharipov has been inaugurated recently for Aerospace Research a high performance computer necessary to carry out numerical simulations of processes like planet re – entry of a space vehicle, mission simulation, structural analysis, and propulsion system analysis along with supersonic jet test facility to help in understanding, designing and testing nozzles used in propulsion systems, the digital electronics facility to aid the design of satellites and communication, navigation and control systems, the structural analysis lab to facilitate the design and testing of composite materials for space vehicles and a wind tunnel facility to help in understanding the flow dynamics during ascent and re – entry, which will enable the students to design enhanced space vehicles.

 Enthusiastic five students will be selected for training at the Russian Space Agency under the guidance of Cosmonaut Salizhan Sharipov for a period of two months.
-The travel and training expenses of the selected students will be sponsored by the University and Cosmonaut Salizhan Sharipov.
+The travel and training expenses of the selected students will be sponsored by the Institution and Cosmonaut Salizhan Sharipov.
 Students will undergo training on space vehicle dynamics, design of space vehicles, re-entry vehicles, and design of propulsion systems, orbiter and landing payloads for missions to other planets.
 They will also be acquainted to the processes that take place from the launch to the completion of the mission.